luizzeroxis/webgm/README.md

 Mainly nostalgia.
 But for me, personally, is to create a JavaScript game engine that's simple enough, not overcomplicated like the ones that are out there.
 However, making it the "right" way became too complicated.
 So a decided to replicate Game Maker, which I know a lot about, since it's much simpler and fundamentally flawed because of it.

+## How to run

+Download .zip or clone.
+Run index.html.
+Done.

 ## How can I contribute???

 First, keep in mind these points: